 To enable your smooth listening experience, these guys check your device’s cache first to make sure you didn’t listen to this sound and it’s already there.
-If not, then they start extracting a track (or at least fragments of it) from cache of other nearby Spotify users.
+If not, then they start extracting a track (or at least fragments of it) from the cache of other nearby Spotify users.

 This concept is much more effective than hitting servers with endless requests to download this or that track.
 At the same time, you become an essential link of a global social music sharing network, which is really cool and engaging too.
 And most importantly, it enables users listening to all this music legally by paying royalties to authors.